 All that morning activity will definitely have you craving for good food.

 If you’re looking to have some authentic Puerto Rican cuisine, head over to Piñones –right next to Isla Verde beaches– where you will find a huge selection of local street-side restaurants that serve the local flavors at a modest price.

 You can also head to Ajili Mojili in Condado, where you can find the same good food but slightly more expensive since it’s located on the “chic” tourist area of Condado.

-Old San Juan streets are filled with a huge variety of shops and restaurant along with small interesting museums and “plazas” (open spaces/parks).
+Old San Juan streets are filled with interesting sights, a huge variety of shops and restaurants, and several interesting museums, plazas, and parks; making this a well-rounded destination.

 While making your way around the city, take your time to enjoy the impressive views of the old city, the bays, the beaches, and the fortress walls that used to protect the city from foreign attacks.

 Head to the northwest part of Old San Juan to visit El Morro Fort.
 This 16th-century fortress was designed to guard the entrance to the San Juan Bay, and defend the city of Old San Juan from seaborne enemies.

 Now a World Heritage Site, it attracts visitors that want to explore the windswept ramparts, passageways, and cells.
 Close to El Morro is Castillo San Cristobal, which is like the “younger brother” of this imposing structure.